Fintan-contents/sprint-visibility-check-guide/en/README.md

  * Cases in which you need to confirm how much time your team has for development when starting a sprint.
  * Cases in which scheduled time away, such as time off or training and workshops, needs to be taken into account when determining development hours.
-   * 	This document makes it easier for team members to take time off and allocate time for studying.
+   * 	This makes it easier for team members to take time off and allocate time for studying.
  * Cases in which the development hours for each sprint need to be ascertained before the sprint starts and checked against the planned man-hours needed for backlog to prevent overworking.
    * This document can be used to judge whether work that cannot be completed in a particular sprint should be carried in the next sprint instead.
    * Conversely, it also enables backlog for the next sprint to be cleared early if there are development hours left over.
  * Cases in which it is necessary to determine whether the team can confidently start and finish a sprint based on man-hours.

-## How to use this document
+## How to use this sheet

  1. Open the calculation sheet for team development hours in each sprint.
     [Calculation_sheet_for_team_development_hours_in_each_sprint.xlsx](./docs/Calculation_sheet_for_team_development_hours_in_each_sprint.xlsx?raw=true)